 An affordable studio-quality preamp.
-Great noise reduction.
+Great noise reduction for recording vocals and voice overs.
 1 channel, solid state.

 Price: low cost

 Microphone preamp with switchable phantom power and 20–70 dB gain.
 1 channel, solid state.